hilalongel/DSA-210-project/README.md

 **• Hypothesis 2:** Certain movie genres are more popular during specific seasons (e.g., summer for comedy movies, winter for drama movies).

-**• Hypothesis 3:** There is a positive correlation between warmer weather and higher movie attendance, especially during the summer.

 ### Correlation Analysis: